 My Own Finances

 Even though my parents paid for a majority of my college, I was on my own for anything outside of school, meal plan, and dorm room.
 They did pay for some of my books, but I tried to save a bit of money by buying some used online.
-Although many classes require certain additions, I was an English major and able to get different versions of the novels we were reading.
+Although many classes require certain editions, I was an English major and able to get different versions of the novels we were reading.

 During high school, I had a job.
 Minimum wage, but it was enough for me when I was 16 until 18.
 I saved most of it and if I wanted to buy something, say a video game, I would put aside $10 a week for five weeks.
 Everything else was put in the bank.
 While at college, I had a similar position, walked to save money on school parking and a car, and saved what I could.
 However, a good portion of my income and my savings went towards my time at college—to see movies, to hang out with friends, and my own hobbies.